Krafpy/Island/README.md

 The compilation tricks to generate a small executable follows the recommandations described by iq [in this article](https://iquilezles.org/articles/compilingsmall/).
 Building the project requires the following tools to be installed and accessible via the command line:

 - Microsoft Visual Studio's build tools `cl.exe`, `link.exe`
 (e.g. using the Developer Command Prompt)
 - [`crinkler`](https://github.com/runestubbe/Crinkler) (e.g. in PATH)

+If you are using an antivirus software it is likely to detect the compiled executable as a trojan.
+You'll need to whitelist the file or the entire folder in your antivirus before running it (or even before compiling it).

-Build a debug version using Microsoft's linker:
+Build an uncompressed debug version (uses Microsoft's linker):

 ```bash
 build.bat
 ```

-Or build a debug compressed executable (using crinkler)
+Or build a debug compressed executable (uses crinkler)

 ```bash
 build.bat tiny